Print This Page

 Prunus caroliniana 'Compacta'

-The Cherry Laurel species is native to East Texas, where it thrives in with the regular rainfall and acidic soils.
-It has adapted easily to the rest of Texas, tolerating heat, drought, and wind so well that you can find it up in the Texas panhandle.
+The Cherry Laurel species is native to East Texas where it thrives with the regular rainfall and acidic soils.
+It tolerates heat, drought, and wind so well, that it is utilized nearly anywhere Texas.

 ‘Compacta’ is a cultivar with more compact growth habit, smaller leaf size, and a maturing at half the size of the regular Cherry Laurel.
 The small bright-green leaves have the odor of maraschino cherries when crushed, and are toxic.
 Fragrant white flowers cover the branches in the early spring, easily attracting butterflies and bees.
 They are followed by small black cherry fruits that only wildlife can enjoy, as they are poisonous to us as well.